-Often, the suspicion of a gonorrheal infection is based on the constellation of your symptoms and an examination compatible with gonorrhea.
-Doctors or other health care workers usually use one or more laboratory techniques to diagnose and confirm gonorrhea; the staining of biological samples directly for the bacterium, and growing the bacteria in laboratory cultures are routine procedures.
+Doctors or other health care professionals usually use one or more laboratory techniques to diagnose gonorrhea.
+Routine procedures include the direct staining of the bacterium in samples of bodily fluids, as well as growing the bacteria in laboratory cultures.
 Many doctors prefer to use more than one test to increase the chance of an accurate diagnosis.

-The staining test (gram stain) involves placing a smear of the discharge from the penis, cervix or infected site on a slide and staining the smear with a dye.
-Then the doctor or laboratory technician uses a microscope to look for the guilty bacteria on the slide.
-You usually can get the test results while in the office or clinic.
-This test is quite accurate for men but is not that good in women.
-(Only one in two women with gonorrhea have a positive stain.)
+The Gram staining test (Gram stain) in the case of gonococcal urethritis involves preparing a smear of the discharge from the penis on a glass slide and staining the smear with a dye.
+The doctor or laboratory technician then uses a microscope to find the bacteria on the slide.
+Test results are usually available immediately.
+This test is quite accurate for men, but less so for women, and is not recommended for them.

-The culture test involves placing a small sample of the discharge onto a culture plate (those funny looking chocolate-colored plates) or a charcoal culture and incubating it up to two days to allow the bacteria to multiply.
+The culture test involves placing a sample of the discharge on a culture plate (chocolate-coloured) and incubating it up for to two days to allow the bacteria to multiply.
 The sensitivity of this test depends on the site from which the sample is taken.
-Cultures of cervical samples detect infection approximately 90 percent of the time.
+Cultures of samples taken from the cervix detect the infection in about 90 percent of cases.